Predestination, NOT – Romans 9 Explained (Video)

 This was all predestined before Moses.
 430 years ago God made a promise to Abraham that he would be the father of MANY nations (not just Israel).
 God’s point here is this promise was pre-promised a long time ago.
 God never changed His mind.
 It was always predestined that the Gentiles would be saved, and this is why we read in Romans 10:13 that “whosoever calls on the name of the Lord will be saved”.
 So yes, there was something that was predestined, and to quote from the Old testament in Hosea 2:23 as God foretells what’s coming He says “And I will say to those who were not My people, ‘You are My people!

-Take Away: Predestination simply means this – In the beginning the Jews were seen by all as being predestined (chosen) by God according to their blood line.
+Take Away: Predestination simply means this – In the beginning, the Jews were seen by all as being predestined (chosen) by God according to their bloodline.
 But we later discover that God did something radical.
-1) He included (chose) us dirty Gentiles too 2) He did it by faith, apart from works apart from law.
+1) He included (chose) us dirty Gentiles too 2) He did it by faith, apart from works apart from the law.

 Even today there are many Jews that would say Gentiles are not Chosen and will not see the Kingdom.
 Thank God for Jesus!